-1. Defendants are promoting, selling, offering for sale, and distributing goods using counterfeits and confusingly similar imitations of Plaintiff's trademarks
+1. Defendants are promoting, selling, reproducing, offering for sale, and distributing goods using counterfeits and confusingly similar imitations of Plaintiff's trademarks within this district through various Internet based e-commerce stores and fully interactive commercial Internet websites operating under the seller identification names set forth on Schedule "A" to the Complaint (the "Seller IDs").

-1 Since it is unknown when Plaintiff's forthcoming Ex Parte Motion for Entry of Temporary Restraining Order, Preliminary Injunction, and Order Restraining Transfer of Assets will be ruled on, Plaintiff's name has been removed to prevent Defendants from getting advanced notice.
-Plaintiff is seeking leave to file under seal a proposed Amended Complaint that identifies Plaintiff, includes Schedule "A," and provides additional information and allegations to eventually be unsealed.
+Since it is unknown when Plaintiff's forthcoming Ex Parte Motion for Entry of Temporary Restraining Order, Preliminary Injunction, and Order Restraining Transfer of Assets will be ruled on, Plaintiff's name has been removed to prevent Defendants from getting advanced notice.
+Plaintiff will file an Amended Complaint under seal that identifies Plaintiff and provides additional information and allegations.